Best Homemade Pancake Recipe Using Fresh Milled Flour

 Ingredients

-- 4 cups freshly milled flour (I use soft white wheat.)
+- 4 cups freshly milled flour (I use soft white wheat but you can also use all purpose flour.)

 - 4 tbsp sugar